querkmachine/kickstart8/README.md

 - Pre-existing components don't update their namespace.
 You need to update them yourself.
 - The `NAMESPACE` constant in `bin/add-component.sh` is used to determine the namespace for new boilerplated components.
 - The `namespace` option in `package.json` is used to namespace all JavaScript code, so that exported methods don't pollute the global namespace.
-- Token namespaces, if used, need to be hardcoded manually.
-[Please let us automate this, Salesforce.](https://github.com/salesforce-ux/theo/issues/185)